canonical/snapd/docs/rest.md

   updated to the revision specified as a value to this entry.
 * `channel`: which channel the package is currently tracking.
 * `prices`: JSON object with properties named by ISO 4217 currency code.
-  An object with no properties means the snap is free.
   The values of the properties are numerics representing the cost in each currency.
+For free snaps, the "prices" property is omitted.

 Sample additional meta data: